 Arrive at Zion Base Camp Thursday evening, set up camp, dinner.

-Friday: Pack a lunch and plenty of water before heading into Zion National Park early for a day of incredible views and hiking.
-Depending on the time of year, you will likely need to park in Springdale or at the Visitor Center to ride the shuttle deeper into the park, so head in early to beat the crowds and get to the trailhead.
-Check out Easy to Moderate hikes like the Emerald Pools, Weeping Rock, and Riverside Walk OR go for the more extreme hikes like Observation Point, Angels Landing, and Hidden Canyon Trail.
+Friday: Pack a lunch and plenty of water before heading into Zion National Park.
+Depending on the time of year, you will likely need to park in Springdale or at the Visitor Center to ride the shuttle into the park.
+Go early to beat the crowds to the trailheads and enjoy a day of incredible views and hiking.
+Check out Easy to Moderate hikes like the Emerald Pools, Weeping Rock, and Riverside Walk OR go for more extreme hikes like Observation Point, Angels Landing, and Hidden Canyon Trail.
 Keep an eye out for wild turkeys, deer, and squirrels.

 Friday evening: Come back to Zion Base Camp for a refreshing shower (yes, running water!) and a relaxing evening around the campfire.